-Relationship counsellors provide couples with a safe non-judgemental environment to communicate with one another, and identify any underlying issues that may be causing them to argue, or feel disconnected.
+Relationship counsellors provide couples with a safe, non-judgmental environment to communicate with one another and identify any underlying issues that may be causing them to argue or feel disconnected.
 Couples may seek counselling to work on a range of different problems including infidelity or trust issues.

-Many young people who are going through a very difficult time can find it hard to see the light at the end of the tunnel and to look beyond the struggles they are facing at present.
-But Youth Workers are able to help them look towards a brighter, more positive future and show them that things can get better.
-There are many Youth Workers who have been through very trying times themselves, but have come out the other side and now want to help others do the same.
+Many young people who are going through a very difficult time can find it hard to see the light at the end of the tunnel and to look beyond the struggles they’re facing in the present.
+But youth workers are able to help them look towards a brighter, more positive future and show them that things can get better.
+There are many youth workers who have been through very trying times themselves but have come out the other side and now want to help others do the same.

-- If you’ve got relevant skills, experience and qualifications e.g. in careers guidance, probation, teaching or community development, then you can apply to be a Youth Support Worker.
-You will then be able to complete either an undergraduate or postgraduate degree whilst you’re working.
+- If you’ve got relevant skills, experience, and qualifications (e.g. in career guidance, probation, teaching, or community development), then you can apply to be a youth support worker.
+You’ll then be able to complete either an undergraduate or postgraduate degree whilst you’re working.

 Consulting is a great career role for professionals who have spent many years in a corporate environment building up extensive knowledge and experience.
 You might be surprised how valuable your skills can be to others…

-Consultants simply exchange their knowledge for money, and mostly work for businesses who want access to specialist knowledge and advice.
-Many work on a freelance basis and have regular clients – for example, a Consultant might be called in every few months on a freelance basis by a local company or an individual who needs their website updating, and will happily pay you to update it for them.
-Whilst others are hired by big businesses to help with specific projects or initiatives.
+Consultants simply exchange their knowledge for money and mostly work for businesses that want access to specialist knowledge and advice.
+Many consultants work on a freelance basis and have regular clients – for example, a consultant might be called in every few months on a freelance basis by a local company or an individual who needs their website updating and will happily pay you to update it for them.
+Others, however, are hired by big businesses to help with specific projects or initiatives.

-You could use your travel knowledge to land a career that will allow you to travel the world – or if you’re not up for travelling, you can do it right here in the UK.
-By becoming a Tour Guide, you could get to visit your favourite destinations, whilst helping others to see why these places are so special.
-If you’re well-travelled, with excellent communication skills and desire to meet lots of new people, then touring could be a natural career path for you to take.
+By becoming a tour guide, you could get to visit your favourite destinations, whilst helping others to see why these places are so special.
+If you’re well-travelled, with excellent communication skills and a desire to meet lots of new people, then touring could be a natural career path for you to take.

 Whilst it’s a lot of fun, it’s also a fairly competitive field, so you’ll need to have determination and a genuine passion for your profession and your passengers.

 The best way to get started is by doing some research to make sure that you find a tour operator that aligns with your interests.
-For example, would you prefer to give historic tours at a slower pace or fast-paced activity filled tours where you’re hopping from one place to the next?
-Do you want to work all over the world, or stick to places you know in the UK?
-There will be something to suit everybody – it’s just a case of finding it.
+For example, would you prefer to give historic tours at a slower pace or fast-paced activity-filled tours where you’re hopping from one place to the next?
 This is also a good way to find out how much experience your preferred tour operator requires from candidates, or whether there are certain qualifications required.

 Many tour operators – both local or major ones – will be willing to provide training as long as you’re enthusiastic about the role and willing to learn.
-However, many operators will often expect you to be knowledgeable about the area that you’re applying to work in e.g. maybe you’ve lived there or visited it frequently, have a degree related to culture or history of the region, or speak the native language.
+However, many will expect you to be knowledgeable about the area that you’re applying to work in e.g. maybe you’ve lived there or visited it frequently, or have a degree related to culture or history of the region.